Prince Hall Freemasonry: Organization

 There are two competing sets of organizations within Prince Hall Freemasonry.
-A minority of lodges, which are subject to the Prince Hall National Grand Lodge, are referred to as Prince Hall Origin (PHO) traces its lineage back to African Lodge #459, and are regular and recognized by some Grand Lodges in American territory.
-The majority of lodges, which are subject to 41 independent state grand lodges, and are known as Prince Hall Affiliation (PHA).
+A minority of lodges, which are subject to the Prince Hall National Grand Lodge, are referred to as Prince Hall Origin (PHO) and traces its lineage to African Lodge #459.

+The majority of lodges, which are subject to 41 independent state grand lodges, are known as Prince Hall Affiliation (PHA).
+They are regular and, except for a few, are recognized by their Grand Lodge of State counterparts and The United Grand Lodge of England.

 The Conference of Prince Hall Grand Masters determines the regularity of Prince Hall Freemasonry known as Prince Hall Affiliation (PHA).
 All regular and recognized Prince Hall Grand Lodges Prince Hall Affiliation (PHA) are represented at the Conference.
 A comprehensive list of all Prince Hall grand lodges deemed regular is listed on the conference website.
 Each regular Grand Lodge also traces its lineage back to African Lodge #459, where Prince Hall was made a Mason.
 The group using the name Prince Hall Origin has no affiliation to the conference of Prince Hall Grand Masters.

-National and international lodges
+Lodges

-Today, predominantly black Prince Hall Grand Lodges exist in the original state jurisdictions of the United States; additionally, Prince Hall jurisdictions have been established in Canada, the Caribbean, Liberia, and Brazil governing Prince Hall Lodges throughout the world.
+Today, predominantly black Prince Hall Grand Lodges exist in the original state jurisdictions of the United States; additionally, Prince Hall jurisdictions have been established in Canada, the Caribbean, Liberia, and Brazil, governing Prince Hall Lodges throughout the world.

 The Prince Hall Grand Lodge of the Caribbean was founded with the assistance of the Prince Hall Grand Lodge of New York.
 It is based in Christ Church, Barbados, the location of Prince Hall's birth.
 A monument to Prince Hall has been erected outside the Grand Lodge building.

 Caribbean Prince Hall Masonry was established in Barbados with the chartering of Prince Hall Memorial Lodge #100 in July 1965 by the Grand Master and officers of the Prince Hall Grand Lodge of the State of New York and Jurisdiction.
 The same jurisdiction subsequently chartered additional lodges in Guyana, St. Maarten, St. Lucia, Barbados, and Dominica, constituting them into a District administration known as the New York 9th District (Caribbean).

-In June 1975 senior members met at the New York Sheraton Hotel to commence discussion of the possible formation of an independent Caribbean Grand Lodge.
-Following many years of discussion the Prince Hall Grand Lodge of the Caribbean and Jurisdiction was finally inaugurated on 24 April 1993.
-The Grand Lodge Prince Hall São Paulo, Brazil, was chartered by the Prince Hall National Grand Lodge on August 20th 2022.
+In June 1975, senior members met at the New York Sheraton Hotel to commence discussion of the possible formation of an independent Caribbean Grand Lodge.
+Following many years of discussion, the Prince Hall Grand Lodge of the Caribbean and Jurisdiction was finally inaugurated on 24 April 1993.
+The Grand Lodge Prince Hall São Paulo, Brazil, was chartered by the Prince Hall National Grand Lodge on August 20, 2022.